BrandonIrizarry/blog/content/posts/hello-hugo.md

 However, I feel comfortable _summarizing_ what I did:

-1. Use `go install` to build the Hugo extend/deploy edition.
+1. Use `go install` to build the Hugo extend/deploy edition from source.
+Despite being a "build from source", I found this to be surprisingly painless.[^fn:8]

 2. Get all the boilerplate in place: create a new Hugo site, initialize a Git repository with an appropriate `.gitignore`,